 The court system favors the IRS in requiring the disclosure of your records, even ones you never expected the IRS to want or have the right to obtain; however, the court is powerless to require disclosure of information that “does not exist”.

 While your tax is fair game, no other records associated with the preparation of your tax return are within the power of the IRS or the courts to require your disclosure.

 Let the experts of Cryptic Accounting Professionals help you!

-Choose from three service packages!
+Choose from two service packages!

 - Preparation of personal (federal / state) tax returns

 - Individual Tax Return 1040

 - Preparation of business and personal (federal / state) tax returns